techqueria/website/content/press/_index.md

 ---
 title: Press
-description: These are some of the articles and press mentions about Techqueria and its members.
+description: Articles and press mentions about Techqueria and its members.
 sortLatestFirst: true
 aliases:
   - /about/press/